hm-lang/core/proposals/intro.md

 ```

 TODO: do we want to allow type definitions with mutable fields, e.g. (X; int, Y; dbl)
+probably ok for function arguments, but need to be careful with hash stability.
+e.g., (X: int, Y: int) can be used as a hash-table key, but (X; int, Y; int) cannot.

 ## hiding variables for the remainder of the block